-Today is Sunday, February 2, 2020, and I guess this is a good date as any to jumpstart my blogs.
+Today is Sunday, February 2, 2020, and I guess this is a good date as any to jumpstart my magic blog.

-Our webmaster (Lisa Caterbone from www.netmouser.com) is an SEO expert and has been pushing me for quite a while to write a blog.
-Most of my writings and observations have been through Facebook and Instagram.
+Our webmaster (Lisa Caterbone from netmouser.com) is an SEO expert and has been pushing me for quite a while to write a blog.
+Most of my writings and observations have been posted on Facebook and Instagram.
 In such social media platforms, I have a small audience who I know and follows my small antics and accomplishments.

 Writing a blog, for me, is quite intimidating.
 First, I am not a disciplined writer.
 I am spontaneous observer of life.
 I write when I have the urge to do so.
 Blogs require discipline, and I just don’t know if someone out there would be reading or even care about what I have to say.